"There's nothing in the world like Action Park!" "The action never stops... at Action Park!"

 Action Park (running from 1978 from 1996) was an especially infamous Theme Park

 .
-On paper, it seemed like a normal theme park, with an alpine slide, a ski area, and two themed areas: Motorworld (based around vehicles) and Waterworld (a water park).
+On paper, it seemed like a normal theme park, with an alpine slide, a ski area (it was part of the Vernon Valley/Great Gorge Ski Resort, now known as Mountain Creek), and two themed areas: Motorworld (based around vehicles) and Waterworld (a water park).
 Sounds good, right?

 Well, the execution is where things went horribly wrong.